How to Choose an Acupuncturist

 - How long has the acupuncturist been in practice?

 - What training, licensing, and certifications does the acupuncturist have?

 - Does the acupuncturist have experience treating your type of condition or problem?

 - What techniques does the acupuncturist use?
 Some acupuncturists use a wide range of complementary techniques like tui na massage, moxibustion and cupping; others use just one approach.

 - Is the treatment covered by your health insurance plan?
 Do you need a referral from your physician?

 - For your condition, what is the typical course of treatment?
 How many treatments are needed, and how often?
 For comparison, among the dozens of acupuncturists we surveyed for treatment of an arthritic knee, most said we could expect improvement within one to five treatment sessions.

 - How much will it cost?

 We also asked about prices for community acupuncture.
-Prices quoted to our undercover shoppers were far lower than those for private sessions, ranging from $15 to $50 per session among acupuncturists who offered it.
+Prices quoted to our undercover shoppers were typically far lower than those for private sessions, ranging from $25 to $65 for an initial session among acupuncturists who offered it.

 Keep in mind that because the IRS considers acupuncture a qualifying medical expense, you can pay fees through a pre-tax health savings account.